 Hi friends!
 How’s the Thanksgiving planning going, since we’re only two days out from the big day?!
 I’m still reeling with how fast this year has gone by, and I’ve barely planned a thing for my family’s Thanksgiving festivities.

 Thankfully for me, I’m a little off the hook this year.
-Normally, I end up in charge with at least all the dessert and a few sides, but this year my sister and I are splitting our time between my dad’s family and my mom’s family, which means I just need to make sure there’s some GF + vegan treats for the two of us.
+Normally, I end up in charge with at least all the dessert and a few sides.
+But, this year, my sister and I are splitting our time between my dad’s family and my mom’s family.
+That means I just need to make sure there are some GF + vegan treats for the two of us.

 One thing is for sure though: this Caramel Pear Crisp is definitely on the menu for us.
-I developed the recipe this past weekend for my own Thanksgiving meal, and decided I needed to get it photographed and posted so you too could enjoy this goodness for your own holiday feast, if you so choose. :)
+I developed the recipe this past weekend for my own Thanksgiving meal.
+Upon tasting it, I decided I needed to get it photographed and posted so you too could enjoy this goodness for your own holiday feast. :)

-Apples are always getting a lot of love this time of year, but pears, despite their delicious juiciness, tend to get left behind.
-I’m guilty of it too, so I decided to make pears the *star* of this dish and give them the love and attention that they deserve.
+Apples get a lot of love this time of year, but pears, despite their delicious juiciness, tend to get left behind.
+I’m guilty of it too.
+SO, I decided to make pears the *star* of this dish and give them the love and attention that they deserve.

 I used a combo of Anjou and Bartlett pears for this crisp.
-I like using a variety of pears to get a variety of textures and flavors.
+This crisp is best with a variety of pears to get a variety of textures and flavors.
 I wanted to use a few Bosc pears for the firmness, but none were ripe at the store.
-Luckily, these two provided incredible fresh flavor and an amazing texture.
+Luckily, the two varieties I did use provide incredibly fresh flavor and an amazing texture.
 The Bartletts break down, creating a delicious sauciness in the crisp, while the Anjous retain their shape and some firmness.

-A quick caramel-like sauce is made to coat the pears in.
-It’s sweetened with maple syrup and coconut sugar, and spiced up with cinnamon, cloves, and cardamom.
-The warm, earthiness of the cloves along with the lemony cardamom and fragrant vanilla bean makes the perfect pairing here, and complements the pear and caramel flavors wonderfully.
+You’ll make a quick caramel-like sauce to coat the pears in.
+You’ll sweeten it with maple syrup and coconut sugar, and spice it up with cinnamon, cloves, and cardamom.
+The warm, earthiness of the cloves along with the lemony cardamom and fragrant vanilla bean makes the perfect pairing here.
+Together, they complement the pear and caramel flavors wonderfully.

-Once the pears are tossed and coated in the caramel sauce, they’re piled into a casserole dish and topped with a paleo crumble topping.
-The crisp topping doesn’t use any oats, and instead uses chopped flaked coconut to recreate the texture, and pecans for some additional nutty crunch.
+Once you’ve tossed the pears in the caramel sauce, you’ll pile them into a casserole dish and top them off with a paleo crumble topping.
+The crisp topping doesn’t use any oats.
+Instead, we use chopped flaked coconut to recreate the texture of the oats and pecans for nutty crunch.

-It’s baked until golden and bubbling, and then it’s ready to serve!
-You can serve it warm from the oven, or let it cool and store in the refrigerator until you’re ready to serve.
+You’ll bake it until golden and bubbling, and then it’s ready to serve!
+I like to serve it warm from the oven.
+However, you can let it cool and store in the refrigerator until you’re ready to serve.

-Whenever you serve it, make sure you serve it with vanilla ice cream or whipped coconut cream, all topped with a big healthy drizzle of the easy three ingredient no-cook caramel sauce.
+Whenever you serve it, make sure you serve it with vanilla ice cream or whipped coconut cream.
+Then, top it off with a big healthy drizzle of the three-ingredient no-cook caramel sauce.
 I hope you love this decadent caramel pear crisp as much as I do!
 Enjoy :)